A First-Timer’s Guide to the Haut-Koenigsbourg Castle

 How to Get There

-Since the Haut-Koenigsbourg Castle sits on top of a hill in the Vosges mountains, it can be somewhat of a challenge to get to, but not impossible.
+Since the Haut-Koenigsbourg Castle sits on top of a hill in the Vosges mountains, it can be somewhat challenging to get to, but not impossible.

 Helpful Tip: I have visited by car and shuttle bus, and those are the two best options, in my opinion.